andrescmendeza/Json_diff/README.md

 The Terraform script uses the AWS provider to configure the deployment in the specified region.

-The EC2 instance resource (aws_instance) deploys an instance with the specified AMI, instance type, and user data script that installs Java and runs your Spring Boot application.
+The EC2 instance resource (aws_instance) deploys an instance with the specified AMI, instance type, and user data script that installs Java and runs the Spring Boot application.

 The API Gateway resources (aws_api_gateway_rest_api, aws_api_gateway_resource, aws_api_gateway_method) are created to handle the API endpoint.